unswdb/NovaGraph-v2/README.md

 Your application will be available at `http://localhost:5173`.

-Note: You need to build the image again if you install any new dependencies (i.e. changes to package.json or package-lock.json) or made changes to the WASM code.
+> Note: Rebuild the Docker image whenever you update package.json, package-lock.json, or the WASM source code (`wasm/`).

 ## Production